RiLeone/warbot/README.md

 the employed module is not suitable) it is asked to write a test which gets skipped.
 The rationale behind this is like using `NotImplemented` as a placeholder instead of `pass`.

+## WarBot in your browser

+If you want, you can also play WarBot in your browser.
+The online WarBot is powered by flask.
+In order to run it, first install the requirements listed in requirements.txt.
+Then you can run the executable of flask in the warbot folder using the command `flask run`.
+You can then open the link http://127.0.0.1:5000/.
+Have fun!